 There is some good information on the typical efficiency in the ARRL Antenna Book.
-As you can see from the table above, the Radiation Resistance of a mobile antenna becomes quite small on the lower bands (40m, 80m and 160m).
-Also note that as the antenna becomes increasingly shorter to RF on these bands, more loading coil inductance is needed to make up for the short radiator length on these bands.
-On these bands, Coil Loss and Ground Loss can easily dissipate most of our transmit power in a very inefficient antenna system.
-The net of all this is that one must pay careful attention to controlling the Ground and Coil losses while trying to make the Radiation Resistance of the antenna as high as possible.
+As you can see from the table above, the Radiation Resistance of a mobile antenna becomes quite small on the lower bands (40m, 80m, and 160m).
+Also, as the antenna becomes increasingly shorter to RF on these bands, more loading coil inductance is needed to compensate for the short radiator length on these bands.
+Coil Loss and Ground Loss can easily dissipate most of our transmit power in a very inefficient antenna system on these bands.
+The net of all this is that one must carefully control the Ground and Coil losses while trying to make the Radiation Resistance of the antenna as high as possible.
 One good way to improve the Radiation Resistance of a mobile antenna is to make the whip longer.
 For more on mobile HF antenna efficiency, please consult K0BG.com.

 Scorpion SA-680 Screwdriver Antenna With Rod And Cap Hat

-Here in New England, we have many low tree branches which limit the practical length of a mobile whip.
+Here in New England, we have many low tree branches that limit a mobile whip’s practical length.
 A good technique, if the installation permits it, is to use top loading in the form of a Capacitance Hat.
 The Cap Hat makes the antenna appear longer and thus increases the Radiation Resistance of the Rod below it.
-The increase in apparent electric length at Radio Frequencies also means that less loading coil inductance will be required which in turn also means that the Coil Loss is lowered.
+The increase in apparent electric length at Radio Frequencies also means less loading coil inductance will be required, which in turn also lowers the Coil Loss.
 This is a win-win.
-The only problem is that this sort of setup significantly increases the wind load on the antenna when driving so a mechanically strong antenna and mounting system is required for a safe installation.
+The only problem is that this setup significantly increases the wind load on the antenna when driving, so a mechanically strong antenna and mounting system are required for a safe installation.
 Ground Losses can be minimized by making the vehicle on which the antenna is installed a good RF surface to couple to the ground.
-This is best accomplished by proper Bonding of the metal surfaces on the vehicle to each other and the vehicle’s frame is there is one.
+This is best accomplished by properly bonding the metal surfaces on the vehicle to each other and the vehicle’s frame if there is one.

 Mobile HF Equipment

-The next part of the presentation covered the selection of equipment for a Mobile HF Station.
+The next part of the presentation covered the equipment selection for a Mobile HF Station.
 Safety and good usability are the paramount concerns here.
 I believe that a Transceiver should have the following attributes to be a good choice in Mobile HF applications:

-- It should have a removable control head to facilitate mounting of the radio’s controls and display where they can be easily seen without taking one’s eyes of the road
+It should have a removable control head to allow you to mount the radio’s controls and display where they can be easily seen without taking one’s eyes off the road.

 It is extremely important to consider safety in all things mobile HF.
 Safe, non-distracting mounting of controls is a top concern.
 One also needs to consider what could happen in a crash.
-Loosely mounted parts or anything that can get between a deploying air bag and the vehicle’s passengers are among some of the important safety concerns.
+Loosely mounted parts or anything that can get between a deploying airbag and the vehicle’s passengers is among the important safety concerns.
 One should also consider accessories that facilitate safe mobile operation.
 Automated antenna controllers and a voice recorder to capture contact details for later transcription in logs are some good items to consider.

 Bonding And Choking

 I believe the bonding and the associated effect on noise levels and ground losses is perhaps the most important factor in determining the performance of a mobile HF station.
 “If you can’t hear them, you can’t work them.”
-Proper bonding of the exhaust system, body parts and the engine’s ground are some of the key items in this area.
+Proper bonding of the exhaust system, body parts, and the engine’s ground are key items in this area.
 You can read more about how we did this here.
-To give some idea of how important this area is, I was able to take the initial S9+ noise levels (with the radio’s preamp off) of my F-150 pickup truck prior to proper binding to an S3-4 level with the radio’s preamp on.
+To give some idea of how important this area is, I took the initial S9+ noise levels (with the radio’s preamp off) of my F-150 pickup truck before properly bonding to an S3-4 level with the radio’s preamp on.
 This is a huge improvement and is a primary reason for the DX performance of our mobile HF station.
-Bonding also lowers the Ground Losses of the installation which improves the efficiency of the antenna system when transmitting as well – again a win-win.
-Proper bonding is not expensive but it does take some work.
-One must also be careful when drilling holes for the installation of ground straps that you do not accidentally drill into wiring harnesses, gas tanks, electronic boxes and other vehicle systems.
-Again, consult K0BG.com for more information on how to properly Bond your vehicle.
+Bonding also lowers the Ground Losses of the installation, which improves the efficiency of the antenna system when transmitting as well – again, a win-win.
+Proper bonding is not expensive, but it does take some work.
+One must also be careful when drilling holes to install ground straps so that you do not accidentally drill into wiring harnesses, gas tanks, electronic boxes, and other vehicle systems.
+Again, consult K0BG.com for more information on properly bonding your vehicle.
 If you use a screwdriver antenna, you must also properly choke your control leads to keep RF out of your vehicle and its electronics.
 Here’s some good information explaining how to do this.